-Unveiling the Hidden Signs of Depression in the Elderly
+Unveiling the Hidden Signs of Elderly Depression

 Depression, a deeply nuanced and oft-overlooked mental health condition, can significantly impact older adults, presenting in ways that diverge from its manifestation in younger individuals.
 Among the senior population, particularly in the golden years, the symptoms can be subtle and easily misinterpreted.
 Recognizing these delicate indicators is crucial for families and caregivers, ensuring seniors receive the support they need for a more fulfilling and balanced life.